 Gone are the days of jumping in feet first and hoping for the best outcome: planning is the most important part of developing a marketing campaign.
-Let’s be honest, as business owners, we have full control over whether or not our marketing campaigns succeed or fail.
+Let’s be honest.
+As business owners, we have full control over whether or not our marketing campaigns succeed or fail.

-After all, the cliche is true, failing to plan is planning to fail.
+After all, the cliche is true.
+Failing to plan is planning to fail.

 So what exactly are marketing objectives?
 In short, marketing objectives are specific goals relating to the marketing activities and performance of a business.
 How do you identify marketing objectives?
 Define the specific problem or pain point you want to address within your company.
 Think about it.
 Are you launching a new product?
 Looking to increase sales?
-How about building and maintain brand awareness?
+How about building and maintaining brand awareness?
 Start by determining the issue you want to attack within your business, then thoroughly define your goal and get SMART!
 Don't worry, we are going to break each of these down.

 Identifying Your Pain Point

 The first step in identifying the pain points or problems to solve within your business is to look around and analyze your environment.
 Collect all relevant information and identify the opportunities for your company by recognizing the potential threats you face.
 Did your last launch flop?
 Are you targeting new customers or clients?
 Are you experiencing a drop in online sales?
 Are you dealing with limited brand awareness?
 Determining your problem is the first step in planning your solutions.

 Once you have defined your pain point, it's time to choose a goal.
 Choosing a goal is basically providing an answer to your problem.
 For example, if your pain point is a lack of brand awareness, your goal is to build brand awareness.
 Determine your problem, then define your solution.
 If you've noticed sales of a specific product are down, your goal is to increase sales.
 Simple as that.
 There is no need to overcomplicate things during this part of the process.